OG-netizen/kezuevak-CMIDAT01K-/README.md

         time.sleep(15)
  ```

 save it and then run it.
-(Note: the only thing you have to change is the channel id and write key.
+(Note: the only thing you have to change is the channel id and write key to your own channel's id and write key.)